Top Things To Do In Ipoh

-Straddling the Kinta river is the capital of Perak, Ipoh, a sleepy city where crumbling shophouses with fading calligraphy stand next to grand colonial edifices and hipster cafes share space with old-school kopitiams and hawker stalls; a city where the present seems to meld into the past in art-filled lanes, in temples pocketed in limestone karsts, in the emptiness of abandoned shophouses.
+Straddling the Kinta River is the capital of Perak, Ipoh, a sleepy city where crumbling shophouses with fading calligraphy stand next to grand colonial edifices and hipster cafes share space with old-school kopitiams and hawker stalls; a city where the present seems to meld into the past in art-filled lanes, in temples pocketed in limestone karsts, in the emptiness of abandoned shophouses.
 Check out the top 15 things to do in Ipoh.

 IPOH / MALAYSIA